Nordea Bank Abp flagging notification: BlackRock Inc.'s shareholding decreases below threshold of five percent

 Matti Ahokas, Head of Investor Relations, +358 9 5300 8011

-The information provided in this stock exchange release was submitted for publication, through the agency of the contact persons set out above, at 17.00 EET on 8 August 2023.
+The information provided in this stock exchange release was submitted for publication, through the agency of the contacts set out above, at 16.30 EET on 11 August 2023.

 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
 For further information, please contact rns@lseg.com or visit www.rns.com.